 There are three ways you can report Medicaid and Public Assistance fraud and abuse of our taxpayer dollars:

-- Download, Print and Complete a Complaint Form - mail it to:
+- Download, Print and Complete a Complaint Form (PDF) - mail it to:

 Nassau County Department of Social Services